The Headline

 Anthropic’s revenue trajectory makes the number defensible, if aggressive:

-If Q2 2026 lands at the projected $10.9 billion, the annualized run rate is roughly $44 billion.
-At a $900 billion valuation, that’s approximately a 20x forward revenue multiple — high, but comparable to OpenAI’s implied multiple and typical for frontier AI companies where growth is compounding monthly rather than quarterly.
+Run-rate revenue crossed $47 billion in May, confirmed at Series H close.
+At the $965 billion post-money valuation, that’s approximately a 20x forward revenue multiple — high, but consistent with OpenAI’s implied multiple and typical for frontier AI companies where growth compounds monthly rather than quarterly.

 For deeper context on what’s driving the revenue, see our earlier piece on Anthropic’s first operating profit and the SpaceX Colossus deal.